 - 1. Make sure the printer is powered ON and the Ready message is displayed. - 2.
-On the Home screen, select or Settings to access the menu settings.

-- 3. Select Reports then select the Menu Settings Page. - 4.
-The printer will start to print the menu settings page and the message Printing Menu Settings Page is displayed on the operator panel. - 5.
-The printer returns to Ready state after the list of current active settings is printed.
+On the Home screen, select the Settings icon to access the menu settings. - 3.
+Select Reports then select Menu Settings Page. - 4.
+The printer will start to print the menu settings page and the message Printing Menu Settings Page Printing is displayed on the operator panel. - 5.
+The printer returns to the Ready state after the list of current active settings is printed.